ykskb/phrag/README.md

 ### Overview

+**Instantly Operational**
-**Instantly Operational**: Phrag creates a GraphQL from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.
+Phrag creates a GraphQL from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.

+**CRUD / SQL Features**
-**CRUD/SQL Features**: all tables become queryable as root objects containing nested objects of [relationships](docs/mechanism.md#relationships).
+All tables become queryable as root objects containing nested objects of [relationships](docs/mechanism.md#relationships).
 [Mutations](docs/mechanism.md#mutations) (`create`, `update` and `delete`) are also created per tables.
 Additionally, [aggregation](docs/sql_feature.md#aggregation), [filter](docs/sql_feature.md#filtering), [sorting](docs/sql_feature.md#sorting) and [pagination](docs/sql_feature.md#pagination) are supported for query operations.

+**Performance in Mind**
-**Performance in Mind**: Phrag's query resolver implements a batched SQL query per nest level to avoid N+1 problem.
+Phrag's query resolver implements a batched SQL query per nest level to avoid N+1 problem.
 [Load tests](docs/performance.md) have also been performed to verify it scales linear with resources without obvious bottlenecks.

+**Customization**
-**Customization**: Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
+Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
 Custom functions can be configured before & after database accesses per tables and operation types, which can make GraphQL more practical with access control, event firing and more.

 Documentation: